My rating: 4 of 5 stars

 “You don’t get to be some boring-ass middle American with some boring-ass girl next door.”

-The novel’s underlying fantasy is one in which the middle class regains sufficient nerve to rebuild the ruins of suburbia and restore the class-mobility shuttles to carry the most promising youngsters of Middle America to the urban cultural centers on the coasts.
+The novel’s underlying fantasy is one in which the middle class regains sufficient nerve to rebuild the ruins of suburbia and restore the class-mobility shuttles to carry the most promising youngsters of Middle America out to the urban cultural centers on the coasts.
 It is a restoration fantasy for a class deposed by the revolt of its financial elites.
-It is a petit-bourgeois tirade against the abandonment of us middling Americans by our ruling class; and Amy is our class warrior, cutting the throats of those decadent elites even as she scorns the underclass while borrowing their ferocity, all in order to make better men (and women) of us all.
+It is a petit-bourgeois tirade against the abandonment of us middling Americans by our ruling class; and Amy is our class warrior, cutting the throats of those decadent elites even as she scorns the underclass while borrowing their ferocity, all to make better men (and women) of us all.
 Being of this deposed class myself, I cannot say I don’t relate; but anyone mindful of history should see the dangers of this narrative.
 Back in grad school, we had a word for this sort of thing (it starts with an “f” and it is not “feminist,” though the relation of feminism to this other discourse is more complicated than it may at first appear).

 Practical political implications?
 Well, we have here the troubled but resilient marriage of an ambitious and accomplished and ruthless and brilliant woman often perceived as brittle and unlikable to a feckless boy-man who is a seductive charmer, a sleazy and ever-promising golden child.
 The woman will improve, has improved, the man, even as she glows in the reflected light of his edgy charisma; moreover, she promises to restore the middle class: Hillary 2016!

 [Update, 02/21/2019: Since my stats tell me that people are still reading this review almost five years after I wrote it, I thought I should explain its conclusion, which might seem confusing from a contemporary perspective.
 It is a political prediction that is both right and wrong.
 Gone Girl helped me to intuit a mood of angry, restive populism in the American Midwest, especially among variously culturally and economically aggrieved white people.
 I sensed, rightly, that this would determine the 2016 election.
 I also knew, as everyone did, that Hillary Clinton would be the Democratic nominee in that election.
-However, in 2014 I was imagining that the Republican nominee would be a neocon free-trader in the mold of Bush, Romney, Rubio, etc., and that Hillary Clinton would take advantage of the Republicans’ Chamber of Commerce anti-populism by revisiting the themes of her 2008 primary campaign against Obama, during which she so notoriously praised “hardworking Americans, white Americans.”
+However, in 2014 I was imagining that the Republican nominee would be a neocon free-trader in the mold of Bush, Romney, Rubio, etc., and that Hillary Clinton would take advantage of the Republicans’ Chamber of Commerce anti-populism by revisiting the populist themes of her 2008 primary campaign against Obama, during which she so notoriously praised “hardworking Americans, white Americans.”
 Which is to say that Gone Girl hinted to me, correctly, that a Trump-like figure would win the following presidential election; but it misled me into thinking that this figure would be Hillary Clinton!]